U.S. Physical Therapy (NYSE:USPH) Issues FY 2022 Earnings Guidance

-U.S. Physical Therapy (NYSE:USPH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.65-$2.75 for the period.
+U.S. Physical Therapy (NYSE:USPH – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $2.65-$2.75 for the period.
 The company issued revenue guidance of -.

-Separately, TheStreet upgraded shares of U.S. Physical Therapy from a c+ rating to a b- rating in a report on Thursday, July 28th.
+Separately, TheStreet raised shares of U.S. Physical Therapy from a c+ rating to a b- rating in a report on Thursday, July 28th.

-In related news, COO Graham D. Reeve sold 3,818 shares of the stock in a transaction dated Monday, August 8th.
-The shares were sold at an average price of $92.24, for a total value of $352,172.32.
-Following the completion of the transaction, the chief operating officer now directly owns 16,191 shares in the company, valued at approximately $1,493,457.84.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In related news, COO Graham D. Reeve sold 3,818 shares of the stock in a transaction dated Monday, August 8th.
-The shares were sold at an average price of $92.24, for a total value of $352,172.32.
-Following the completion of the transaction, the chief operating officer now directly owns 16,191 shares in the company, valued at approximately $1,493,457.84.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Anne Motsenbocker purchased 500 shares of the firm’s stock in a transaction that occurred on Tuesday, August 9th.
-The stock was acquired at an average price of $92.29 per share, with a total value of $46,145.00.
-Following the completion of the purchase, the director now owns 2,600 shares in the company, valued at $239,954.
+In related news, EVP Richard Binstein sold 1,808 shares of the firm’s stock in a transaction dated Thursday, August 11th.
+The stock was sold at an average price of $90.43, for a total transaction of $163,497.44.
+Following the sale, the executive vice president now owns 7,971 shares of the company’s stock, valued at $720,817.53.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+In related news, EVP Richard Binstein sold 1,808 shares of the stock in a transaction that occurred on Thursday, August 11th.
+The shares were sold at an average price of $90.43, for a total transaction of $163,497.44.
+Following the completion of the sale, the executive vice president now owns 7,971 shares of the company’s stock, valued at $720,817.53.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Anne Motsenbocker bought 500 shares of the stock in a transaction on Tuesday, August 9th.
+The stock was purchased at an average price of $92.29 per share, with a total value of $46,145.00.
+Following the completion of the purchase, the director now owns 2,600 shares of the company’s stock, valued at $239,954.
 The disclosure for this purchase can be found here.
 1.90% of the stock is owned by company insiders.

 Institutional Trading of U.S. Physical Therapy